 Each Anvil app is represented by a Git repository.
 If you click the Clone with Git button in the Version History dialog, you will be able to clone your Anvil app onto your own machine.

-When cloned, the Git repository will be placed in a directory named using the app ID - that’s the string you see in the URL when
+When cloned, the Git repository will be placed in a directory named using the app name.
+You can safely rename the directory to whatever you like.

 The files in the repository are everything Anvil uses to represent an app - there are no hidden configuration files that don’t get cloned.